jartur/gnosis/README.md

 * Am I just stupid?
     * Well, why is it even a question?
 * FP in the small -> pure FP (with IO) -> pure FP (with tagless final + interpreters, i.e. abstracting over effects)
+* Typeclasses are kinda correspondent to ECS?
+    * Typeclass = component's api
+    * datatype = entity + component's data
+    * instance = adding component to an entity
+    * constrained function = a system for respective components

 # TODO